Devontae Cacok: San Antonio Spurs (2021–2022)

 On October 18, the San Antonio Spurs claimed Cacok off waivers and converted his deal into a two-way contract with the Austin Spurs.
 On March 4, 2022, the San Antonio Spurs converted Cacok's contract into a standard deal.

 Motor City Cruise (2022–2023)

 On September 7, 2022, the Portland Trail Blazers announced that they had signed Cacok.
 He was waived on October 7.

 On November 3, 2022, Cacok was named to the opening night roster for the Motor City Cruise.

-CSKA Moscow (2023–present)
+CSKA Moscow (2023)

-On February 11, 2023, he signed with CSKA Moscow of the VTB United League.
+On February 11, 2023, Cacok signed with CSKA Moscow of the VTB United League.

+Virtus Bologna (2023–2024)

+On July 10, 2023, Cacok signed a two-year deal with Virtus Segafredo Bologna of the Lega Basket Serie A (LBA) and the EuroLeague.
+On September 24, 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
+Cacok suffered season-ending knee injury in December 2023 in the EuroLeague game against Partizan.
+Due to prolonged recovery period on November 14, 2024, Cacok was released from the Italian club.

+UCAM Murcia (2025)

+On August 8, 2025, Cacok signed with UCAM Murcia CB of the Liga ACB in Spain.